joshuaeckroth/cinf401-website/notes/r.markdown

 2   Male 2.693000 3.083898 3.220345 2.980333

 # Data frame 4 (melt + dcast)
+# (note: this double-counts the records since there
    day  No Yes   <--- No = non smoker, Yes = smoker
 1  Fri   8  30   <--- these are counts (length)
 2  Sat  90  84